ThGreatExplorer/OOD_Reversi/Readme_Providers.md

 **Note: refer back to the original README.md for the rest of the project description, but refer to this document for how to run the project with the providers code.**

+The interfaces we were given were fairly straightforward to implement.
+They were flexible but at the same time tightly coupled with the view design were the setfocus and removefocus methods relied on the view implemented focus functionality.
+The code was well-structured.

 ## Changes for Part IV to allow functionality with providers code
 1. Strategies:
     1. Created a strategy adapter class to use the provider's strategy, yet return a move in the